opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/general_problems/what_is_the_user_quota.rst

 What Is the User Quota?
 =======================

-For cloud services, quotas limit the number of resources available to users.
+For CLOUD services, quotas limit the number of resources available to users.
 If you need more, submit a service ticket to increase your quotas.
 Once approved, we will update your resource quota accordingly and send you a notification.